Before we begin. A disclaimer.

 The launch goes "viral" (for my standards at the time), but reaches the wrong people.

 Hundreds of thousands of impressions.
-And ZERO customers or even free trials!
+And ZERO customers.
 Even after a week.
-Zero free trials.
+Zero free trials!

 This hurts.
-I am thinking that a fucking landing page could have done the same job.
+I am thinking that a fucking landing page with absolutely nothing behind it could have done the same job.

 Getting praise from one of the people that inpired me to start this journey just 6 months later felt amazing.